Reimbursement for Ultrasonic Biomicroscopy

 A CPT 76513 (Ophthalmic ultrasound, diagnostic; anterior segment ultrasound immersion (water bath) B-scan or high resolution biomicros-copy, unilateral or bilateral describes this service.
 Note that the code was previously unilateral and is now defined as unilateral or bilateral.

 Q Is UBM covered by Medicare and other third party payers?

 A Yes, when the test is performed for a covered indication and medical necessity exists to perform or repeat the test.

 Q What does Medicare allow for UBM?

-A CPT 76513 is billable per eye.
-When the test is performed bilaterally, bill with modifier -50 and units “1” and increase your fee accordingly.
-The 2020 national Medicare Physician Fee Schedule allowable is $101.41.
-Of this amount, $64.60 is for the technical component and $36.81 is for the professional component.
+A CPT 76513 is defined by Medicare as bilateral, so bill once whether one or both eyes are tested.
+The 2021 national Medicare Physician Fee Schedule allowable is $79.91.
+Of this amount, $47.45 is for the technical component and $32.45 is for the professional component.
 Medicare allowable amounts are adjusted in each area by local wage indices; other payers set their own rates.

 This test is subject to Medicare’s Multiple Procedure Payment Reduction3 (MPPR).
 This reduces the allowable for the technical component of the lesser-valued test when two or more tests are performed the same day.

 Q Must the physician be present while this test is performed?

 A Yes.
 Under Medicare program standards, this test requires direct supervision.
 Direct supervision means the physician must be present in the office and immediately available.
 It does not mean that the physician must be present in the room where the test is performed.